trilobiet/doabapi/README.md

    <script src="https://widget.doabooks.org/resources/js/prism-widget.js"></script>
    ```

-3. Create one or more elements with an onClick event:
+3. Create one or more elements with an onClick event.
+These elements can then be clicked to open a modal popup:

    ```html
    <button onclick="prismPublisher({id:'1139',modal:true})">PRISM Peer Review Information</button>
    ```

-   For an overview of available functions and their arguments, see below.
+   For an overview of available functions and their arguments, see below at [Function reference for prism-widget.js](#function-reference-for-prism-widgetjs).

 ### 2: PRISM data as inline loaded HTML